July 4, 2025

 8. Oddsskarð – The Mountain Tunnel

-Oddsskarð tunnel lies north of Eskifjörður and leads to Norðfjörður.
-It is 640 meters (0.4 miles) long and only has one lane.
-The tunnel is free of charge and has plenty of passing places.
-It opened in 1977 and is 600 meters above sea level.
+Oddsskarð tunnel lay north of Eskifjörður and led to Norðfjörður.
+It was 640 meters (0.4 miles) long and had only one lane.
+The tunnel was free of charge and featured plenty of passing places.
+It opened in 1977 and sat 600 meters above sea level.
+The tunnel has since been decommissioned for day-to-day use and replaced by a new tunnel just northwest of Eskifjörður.

 8b.
 Norðfjarðargöng – The New Frontier